 At some point while I was putting together my latest ‘Welcome Video’ for students, the following thought occurred to me: ‘Bloody hell, there’s a lot of you in this video!’
 And by ‘you,’ of course, I meant me.
-This was perhaps particularly striking to me because I was filming myself again and again in different settings talking about myself (kind of… can’t really explain it in a spoiler-free blog post).
-I remember being vaguely concerned that, with its focus being so much on being/playing ‘Adam Brown,’ the video would turn out to seem to some degree egocentric.
-I guess some audience members may well feel that way (after all, here I am writing a blog post about it! 🙂 ), but the impression I’ve gotten from those who’ve watched it already is that it’s readily accepted as acceptable to do this kind of thing.
+This was perhaps particularly striking to me because I was filming myself again and again in different settings while introducing myself by name.
+I remember being vaguely concerned that, with its focus being so much on being/playing ‘Adam Brown,’ the video would turn out to seem to some degree egocentric, narcissistic, or whatever the word of the day is).
+I guess some audience members may well feel that way (after all, here I am writing a blog post about it!), but the impression I’ve gotten from those who’ve watched it already is that it’s readily accepted as acceptable to do this kind of thing.
 Talking about yourself is, after all, par for the course when it comes to YouTube.

 Now, reflecting on my brief hesitation in designing this Welcome Video, I realise that this all fits within the broader shift in contemporary (digital) media culture.
 As Professor of Internet Studies Matthew Allen said in a previous video I made: